kmezhoud/biodiversity/README.md

 + Extend countries to Provinces and Localities: improve precision and search.
 + Subset each country in CSV/RDS file /extdata and load only selected countries
 + Map focus and zoom to first selected country
-+ Add botton to the map to popup selected countries
++ Add botton to the map to iterate countries selection
 + Dockerize the App